thegworld/gtx-browser/docs/adding_to_third_party.md

-1. If you are actively developing in the upstream repo, then having the DEPS file include the upstream (that's been mirrored to GoB, see below) can be a way to include those changes into Chromium at a particular revision.
-The DEPS file will be updated to a new revision when you are ready to "roll" the new version into Chromium.
+1. If you are actively developing in the upstream repo, then having the DEPS file include the upstream (that's been mirrored to GoB, see below) can be a way to include those changes into GTx Browser at a particular revision.
+The DEPS file will be updated to a new revision when you are ready to "roll" the new version into GTx Browser.
 This also avoids duplicate copies of the code showing up in multiple repos leading to contributor confusion.
 1. This interacts favorably with our upstream tracking automation.
-We automatically consume the upstream Git hashes and match them against a database of known upstreams to tracking drift between Chromium and upstream sources.
+We automatically consume the upstream Git hashes and match them against a database of known upstreams to tracking drift between GTx Browser and upstream sources.
 1. This makes adding deps that don't need local changes easier.
 E.g. some of our automation automatically converts non-GN build rules into GN build rules